Cultivating Transformational Leaders for Sustainable Business

-The Fashion Marketing program prepares students for careers as professionals in the $1.5 trillion fashion industry.
-You will learn the fundamentals of the business of fashion: entrepreneurship to start your own business, social media marketing, promotion and trend analysis for the creative industries.
+The Fashion Marketing program prepares students for careers as professionals, entrepreneurs and fashion industry leaders.
+You will learn the fundamentals of the business of fashion: trend analysis, retail marketing, consumer behavior, fashion psychology, social media marketing, promotion, entrepreneurship to start your own business, and forecasting insight for the creative industries.
 Fashion marketers have a good head for business and enjoy the creative process of design.
-As a part of this dynamic industry you will become a storyteller who conveys a message about fashion products/brands.
-In this process, you will share these stories through social media, television, magazines and retail promotion and virtual reality.
+As a part of this dynamic industry, you will become a storyteller who conveys a message about fashion products/brands.
+In this process, you will share these stories through sustainability movements (socially good causes), retail promotion and celebrity collaborations, entertainment marketing, social media content strategy, styling in media, and immersive technology such as virtual and augmented reality.

 Internships are a required component of the BBA degree in Fashion Marketing.